lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2024-09-28-worked-example-of-value-stream-mapping.md

 Value-stream maps can be daunting at first glance like these maps on [Google Images](https://www.google.com/search?q=value+stream+map&udm=2).
 ValueTech (a made-up software company for the purpose of our example) thought so too until they created the map below.
 We'll walk through how they did it: starting with mapping the current state followed by mapping a future-desired state in order to plan out improvements.

 We are using Miro to create the map.
-The notation as well as mapping process is a personal adaptation of what is usually found in value-stream mapping literature.
+The notation and mapping process are a personal adaptation of what is usually found in books on the topic.
 Naturally, don't take the methods described here as prescriptive.

 ### Mapping the current state